-You may have encountered the term FMV or Fair Market Value while purchasing or selling assets like a house, vehicle or shares.
-As its name suggests, this value is determined fairly by the consensus of both buyers and sellers in the market.
+Fair Market Value, as its name suggests, is determined fairly by the consensus of both buyers and sellers in the market.
+Learn more about its meaning, calculation procedure, valuation methods and examples.

-Several conditions need to be fulfilled to determine an asset's FMV.
+Several conditions need to be fulfilled to determine an asset's Fair Value.
 Buyers and sellers must have full knowledge of an asset before participating in a transaction.
 Their decision should not be influenced by time or any other external factors.
 Insurance claims, charity, property taxes, stock ownership, etc., are some transactions requiring this value.

 The calculation of FMV primarily depends on the type of assets.
 You need to consider some factors while assessing an asset’s Fair Market Value.
 The uniqueness of an asset, its depreciation status, sales, liquidity, etc., are some factors to look for.